nginx/unit-docs/source/configuration.rst

 - If :samp:`script` is set, all requests to the application are handled by the script you provide.

-- Otherwise, the requests are served according to their URI paths; if script name is omitted, :samp:`index` is used.
+- Otherwise, the requests are served by their URI paths; if the script name is omitted, :samp:`index` is used.

 .. _configuration-php-options: